danielabar/bunnyhill/README.md

 * [npm](https://npmjs.org/) is roughly analogous to [Maven](http://maven.apache.org/)
 * [Grunt](http://gruntjs.com/) is a task manager similar to [Ant](http://ant.apache.org/)
 * [Yeoman](http://yeoman.io/) is a scaffolding tool, sort of like [Maven Archetype](http://maven.apache.org/guides/introduction/introduction-to-archetypes.html)
 * [Express.js](http://expressjs.com/) is (very rough comparison here) like [Spring MVC](http://docs.spring.io/spring/docs/3.2.x/spring-framework-reference/html/mvc.html), at least in exposing routes.
-If you're coming from Rails, a more apt comparison is Express is to Node what Sinatra is to Rails.
+For the Rails folks, a more apt comparison is Express is to Node what Sinatra is to Rails.